Leonardo Boff

 Leonardo Boff (/pt/; born Genézio Darci Boff, /pt/; 14 December 1938) is a Brazilian Catholic theologian, philosopher writer, and former Catholic priest known for his active support for Latin American liberation theology.

 He is professor emeritus of ethics, philosophy of religion, and ecology at the Rio de Janeiro State University.
 In 2001, he received the Right Livelihood Award for "his inspiring insights and practical work to help people realise the links between human spirituality, social justice and environmental stewardship".

 Studies as a priest

 Boff was born in 1938 in Concórdia, Santa Catarina, Brazil.
 He entered the Franciscan Order in 1959 and was ordained a Catholic priest in 1964.
-He spent the following years studying for a doctorate in theology and philosophy at the University of Munich, which he received in 1970.
+He spent the following years studying for a doctorate in theology and philosophy at LMU Munich, which he received in 1970.
 Boff's doctoral thesis studied in what measure the Church can be a sign of the sacred and the divine in the secular world and in the process of liberation of the oppressed.
 His thesis was published in German in 1972 as Die Kirche als Sakrament im Horizont der Welterfahrung.
 His brother is the theologian Clodovis Boff.